 information you provide will help the toolkit compilers to understand how it

-is being used and by whom, in order to shape its further development.
+is being used and by whom and where, in order to shape its further development.

 The Toolkit for Ecosystem Service Site-based Assessment (TESSA) has been compiled by the following organisations